-The ISG package consists of five online modules:
+The ISG package consists of 5 online modules:

 Virtual Live training

 Virtual Live training replaces the face-to-face training program for the foreseeable future.
-It is delivered by trained facilitators, using video conferencing.
+It is delivered by trained facilitators, using video conferencing or on site.
 The training provider, Synergistiq will liaise with school councils who have booked training, to ensure informative and effective delivery.

-This training covers four of the ISG training modules:
+This training covers 4 of the ISG training modules:

 - strategic planning and

 - school council president.